pithos/pithos.github.io/index.md

 title: Pandora Radio Client
 ---

 Pithos is a native [Pandora Radio](http://pandora.com) client for Linux.
-It&rsquo;s much more lightweight than the Pandora.com web client, and integrates with desktop features such as media keys, notifications, and the sound menu.
+It's much more lightweight than the Pandora.com web client, and integrates with desktop features such as media keys, notifications, and the sound menu.